ALE-Bench: A Benchmark for Long-Horizon Objective-Driven Algorithm Engineering: ALE-Agent

 \section{ALE-Agent}

 How much headroom is there for agent-based scaffolding in algorithm engineering?
 To gain an initial glimpse of the research space opened up by ALE-Bench, we conduct an exploration of special-purpose agents designed for algorithm engineering.
+We introduce and develop \emph{ALE-Agent}, a specialized prototype designed as a strong baseline for this new research area.
+By incorporating established techniques like domain knowledge and inference-time scaling, ALE-Agent moves beyond simple Self-Refine.
+Its significant performance improvement highlights how such techniques can amplify LLM capabilities, while also demonstrating ALE-Bench's capacity to evaluate these advanced, long-term problem-solving agents.

-This domain has a few distinctive characteristics.
+This algorithm engineering domain has a few distinctive characteristics.
 For many problem categories, canonical high-level approaches are already known, and choosing the right overall strategy matters enormously.
 However, even with the right idea, implementation details, hyperparameters, and micro-optimizations can dramatically affect the result.
-Considering these points, we propose and implement two techniques in an \emph{ALE-Agent} prototype.
+Considering these points, we implement two techniques in the ALE-Agent prototype.
 See Appendix~\ref{sec:ale-agent-details} for details.
 These techniques are evaluated in Section~\ref{subsec:experiment-scaffolding}.

 \myparagraph{Method 1: Prompting with domain knowledge.} We inject expert knowledge about standard techniques in algorithm engineering, directly into the prompts, such as simulated annealing and beam search.
 The prompt explicitly discusses search space and evaluation function design, neighborhood generation, and common acceleration tricks.